-90th percentile value in copper monitoring.
+- 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.
 No locations exceeded the action level for copper.
-90th percentile value in lead monitoring.
+Highest 90th percentile value - •• 90th percentile value in lead monitoring.
 Result is representative of customer sampling stagnant water.
 No locations exceeded the action level for lead.

-Reported value is the highest locational, annual average of quarterly measurements for disinfection by-products in the distribution system.
+Highest 90th percentile value shown. - A Average is the highest quarterly average of all sample sites.
+Values in the range are individual measurements. - Value is the highest locational annual average of quarterly measurements for disinfection byproducts in the distribution system.
 Values in the range are individual measurements.